nastya-kostyukova/testTask/README.md

 * sails lift
 * enter first name
 * see result of generating
-* * File stores in db and on the disk as output.pdf
+* * File stores at db and on the disk as output.pdf